 A residency can run anywhere from 10-20 weeks or at a time frame that suits all parties.
-I partner up with one to two teachers who usually arrange to take one of my beginner classes.
+I partner up with one to two teachers of the school who usually arrange to take one of my beginner classes.
+This relationship is important as the community have onus of responsibility to the project, which in turn also fosters ownership.
 Each project culminates in a permanent outdoor public art project within the community.
 Typically, I will come on-site for about one hour per week during fabrication stage and guide participants through the creation of their mural.
 The young artists create sections of their mosaic mural in smaller groups in the classroom.
-At the point of installation, I may bring in an assistant to help work with the students and teachers on site.
-Where appropriate, members of the community are also encouraged to join in (eg: when installations run on weekends).
-The final stage of the mural process is an unveiling ceremony where family, friends, members of the community and press are invited to attend.
+At the point of installation, the teachers and I install the mosaic.
+If necessary, I may bring in an assistant to help work with the students and teachers on site.
+Where appropriate, members of the community are also encouraged to join in (eg: when installations run on weekends and particularly for the grouting portion of the project).
+The final stage of the process is an unveiling ceremony where family, friends, members of the community and press are invited to attend.

 WHAT DOES IT COST?

-Each project will differ somewhat as there are individual factors that need to be considered.
-As a starting point, each project is based on a cost of $485/m2.
-A design fee and an hourly rate is applied for attendance on site and this will differ with the needs of the project at hand.
+Each project will differ as there are individual factors that need to be considered.
+As a starting point, a design fee and an hourly rate is applied for attendance on site and this will differ with the needs of the project at hand.
 Site preparation to take the mosaic can either be quoted by me separately or the host may like to arrange for this independently after a needs-assessment has been discussed.
 A final quote is offered after an initial discussion with the institution to determine the needs of each individual project.